ordinary9843/ghostscript/README.md

 ## Intro

-Use Ghostscript to merge / split all PDF files or guess and convert PDF file version.
+Use Ghostscript to merge / split all PDF files or guess and convert PDF file version, and transform PDFs into images.
 Fix FPDI error by Ghostscript: This document PDF probably uses a compression technique which is not supported by the free parser shipped with FPDI.

 ## Cores